-- 1. Maintaining, defending, or settling any proceeding; - 2.
-Holding meetings of the board of directors or shareholders, or carrying on other activities concerning internal corporate affairs; - 3.
-Maintaining bank accounts; - 4.
-Maintaining offices or agencies for the transfer, exchange, and registration of the corporation's own securities or maintaining trustees or depositaries with respect to those securities; - 5.
-Selling through independent contractors; - 6.
-Soliciting or obtaining orders, whether by mail or through employees or agents or otherwise, if the orders require acceptance outside this state before they become contracts; - 7.
-Creating or acquiring indebtedness, mortgages, and security interests in real or personal property; - 8.
-Securing or collecting debts or enforcing mortgages and security interests in property securing the debts; - 9.
-Owning, without more, real or personal property; - 10.
-Conducting an isolated transaction that is completed within thirty (30) days and that is not one in the course of repeated transactions of a like nature; - 11.
-Transacting business in interstate commerce.
+Maintaining, defending, or settling any proceeding; Holding meetings of the board of directors or shareholders, or carrying on other activities concerning internal corporate affairs; Maintaining bank accounts: Maintaining offices or agencies for the transfer, exchange, and registration of the corporation's own securities or maintaining trustees or depositaries with respect to those securities; Selling through independent contractors; Soliciting or obtaining orders, whether by mail or through employees or agents or otherwise, if the orders require acceptance outside this state before they become contracts; Creating or acquiring indebtedness, mortgages, and security interests in real or personal property; Securing or collecting debts or enforcing mortgages and security interests in property securing Owning, without more, real or personal property; Conducting an isolated transaction that is completed within thirty (30) days and that is not one in the course of repeated transactions of a like nature; Transacting business in interstate commerce.
 Corporations which fail to obtain a Certificate of Authority may not maintain a proceeding in any court in this state based on a cause of action arising from the transaction of business and may be found liable for civil penalties ranging from \$100 to \$5,000.

-For information regarding the application seeking authorization to do business in this state please write,
+For information regarding the application seeking authorization to do business in this state please write.
+Secretary of State